Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Numerical simulations - Linear and nonlinear regime

-\Figref{fig19a} shows simulations for the case for $Fr=4, Bo=87.81$ and $\delta=0.01$.
-The dimensional parameters for \figref{fig19a} are $U_{\infty}\approx 199$ cm/s, $\Delta=2.54$ cm, $\rho_l=1$ gm/cm$^3$ and $\rho_l=0.01$ gm/cm$^3$.
+Figure \ref{fig18a} shows simulations for the case for $Fr=4, Bo=87.81$ and $\delta=0.01$.
+The dimensional parameters for figure \ref{fig18a} are $U_{\infty} = 199.57$ cm/s, $\Delta=2.54$ cm, $\rho_l=1$ gm/cm$^3$ and $\rho_l=0.01$ gm/cm$^3$.
 For these parameters, the fastest growing mode in the exponential profile has wavelength $\approx 20.9$ cm.
-We have seen earlier in \figref{fig16a} that the Reynolds stress vertical distribution with a sharp jump at the critical location, is nearly identical for $\delta=0.001$ (air-water) as well as $\delta=0.01$, indicative of the critical location dominating the instability.
-In \figref{fig19a}, we present the evolution of the interface from theory and simulations for this Miles regime.
-Note that time is measured in units of the duration ($\tau$) taken for the wave to travel its wavelength.
-Notice the slow growth in panel (b) of the figure.
+We have seen earlier in figure \ref{fig15a} that the Reynolds stress vertical distribution with a sharp jump at the critical location, is nearly identical for $\delta=0.001$ (air-water) as well as $\delta=0.01$, indicative of the critical location dominating the instability.
+In figure \ref{fig18a}, we present the evolution of the interface from theory and simulations for this Miles regime.
+Note that time is measured in units of the duration ($\tau$) taken for the wave to travel its wavelength; notice the slow growth in figure~\ref{fig18b}.
 As the wave amplitude significantly exceeds its initial value, a mismatch with linear theory is apparent by $t/\tau=5$ (five wave periods).
-We note that simulations for air-water density ratio ($\delta=0.001$) were also attempted; however due to the extremely small growth rate, long simulations become necessary.
-Computational inaccuracies in such long runs prevented detection of any exponential growth and thus are not reported here. \Figref{fig19} is the smallest density ratio ($\delta=0.01$) where we were able to detect growth and compare against linear theory, while being in the critical layer dominated regime. \Figref{fig19b} reports the interface displacement at the centre of the domain and a slow exponential growth alongwith a reasonably good match with theory is apparent.
+We note that simulations for air-water density ratio ($\delta=0.001$) were also attempted; however due to the extremely small growth rate, long simulations are necessary.
+Computational inaccuracies in such long runs prevented detection of any exponential growth and thus are not reported here.
+Figure \ref{fig18} is the smallest density ratio ($\delta=0.01$) where we were able to detect growth and compare against linear theory, while being in the critical layer dominated regime.
+Figure \ref{fig18b} reports the interface displacement at the center of the domain and a slow exponential growth alongwith a reasonably good match with theory is apparent.
 Note that simulations were carried out at three adaptive resolutions: $2^{11}$, for example, represents the upper limit of number of grid points along each direction.
-A reasonably good, grid convergence is apparent in figure \ref{fig19a}.
+A reasonably good grid convergence is apparent in figure \ref{fig18a}.